Reeling in von Hippel-Lindau Disease

 "The adrenal tumor, or pheochromocytoma, had the potential to secrete excess adrenalin which can bring on a heart attack, heart failure or stroke," explained Raymon Grogan, MD, an endocrine surgeon and co-director of the VHL Center.
 "The tumor next to the aorta, or paraganglioma, was also a neuroendocrine tumor capable of secreting adrenalin and possibly causing sudden death."

-Grogan and Waller’s endocrinologist, Colleen Flynn, MD, agreed that the two endocrine tumors needed to be surgically removed.
+Grogan and Waller’s endocrinologist, Colleen Majewski, MD, agreed that the two endocrine tumors needed to be surgically removed.
 Grogan knew he could take out the pheochromocytoma laparoscopically (through small incisions using scopes) but was not sure he could reach the paraganglioma using the same technique.
 During the April 10, 2013 surgery, Grogan was prepared to shift to hand-assisted or open surgery following the laparoscopic procedure, but was able to resect both tumors using the minimally invasive tools.

 Getting Back to Daily Life

 Waller left the hospital two days later and was back teaching at the Trinity Irish Dance School, where she also serves as associate artistic director, within a few weeks.
 "I didn’t want to be sick, and I wasn’t going to be sitting around," she said.
 "Luckily, I have a supportive work environment."

 Today, Waller says, VHL does not impact her daily life.
 "There are moments when I panic and worry," she said.
 "But if I think something is going on, I call Sarah and she tells me if I need to come in for a scan."